tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_ai_comparison_tasks.md

 Prompt:

 <div class="chat">
-Are there any fields in the response that were not listed in the documentation?
+<p>Are there any fields in the response that were not listed in the documentation?</p>
 </div>

 Response: